fhvilshoj/dotfiles/README.md

 To make the configurations from this dotfile repository work, use the following commands:

 ```
+# This creates needed symlinks to configure applications
 git clone https://github.com/fhvilshoj/dotfiles .dotfiles
 cd .dotfiles
 stow nnn